CrowdWare/shift/readme.md

 I personally like software to be open source and free to use, but we have decided to make the Android code open source and the business logic close source.
 The reason why we are doing this, is to keep our app secure from fraudulent attacks.
 We have to be sure that when accepting gratitude from another app, that this app is also the original version and not a faked version where the app might start with a much higher balance or is scooping higher amounts of LMC.
-Therefor we have coded the business logic in Go which results in native machine code which is harder to reverse engineer than Kotlin code, which we had before.
+Therefore we have coded the business logic in Go which results in native machine code which is harder to reverse engineer than Kotlin code, which we had before.
 And we closed the source, to make it even harder for attackers.
 Also we are changing the encryption keys on a daily base and we don't want attackers to see how we are archiving this.

 # Forking
 You might of course fork this repo for your need.